-Over the next year, I am going to be presenting my new monthly series on the best wedding venues in the south of France.
+Over the next year, I am going to present, what I think are some of the best wedding venues in the Montpellier area.
 The first one is a very special place called Château de Flaugergues, originally built as a beautiful country home located outside of the city centre, it is now an excellent place to hold a sumptuous garden wedding.
 The chateau was one of the original Folies Montpelliéraines and remains one of the most picturesque and beautiful properties, now an oasis located within the growing city of Montpellier.

 Last October, I was able to visit the chateau with my husband and a dear friend, Kirsti from Canada.
 From the get-go, we were enamored with the whole place and kept talking about what an amazing place for celebrating a milestone moment in your life, be it a wedding or anniversary.
 Built around the 17th century, these precious little French chateaux or Folies Montpelliéraines are scattered like islands in Montpellier and the surrounding area.
 There are twelve original Folies, built by noblemen and wealthy merchants as summer homes.
 Most are built in the Renaissance style, complete with stunning manicured gardens and water features perfect for weddings.
 You can see my blog on the Folies by going here.

 Having a wedding in the south of France allows you to stop worrying over the weather forecast that always accompanies planning a wedding in other climates.
 We have 300 days of sunshine per year, with mild winters and hot summers tempered by a light sea breeze.
 Along the Mediterranean coast, summer days enjoy 15 hours of sunshine and an average temperature of 27 degrees Celsius.